Aullwood Audubon Center and Farm

 Dayton • 937-275-PARK (7275)

-Celebrating over 50 years of preserving green space and natural areas, Five Rivers MetroParks is a nationally renowned park system composed of natural area parks, gardens, high-quality river corridors, urban parks, and a network of recreation trails.
-Fiver Rivers MetroParks protects the region’s natural heritage and provides outdoor experiences that inspire a personal connection with nature.
-Educational programs and recreational opportunities are offered year round for all ages.
+Celebrating 60 years of preserving green space and natural areas, Five Rivers MetroParks is a nationally renowned park system comprised of natural area parks, gardens, high-quality river corridors, urban parks, and the nation's largest paved trail network.
+Educational programs and recreational opportunities are offered year-round for all ages.

 Glen Helen Nature Preserve